KSP-KOS/KOS/doc/source/general/skid.rst

     to zero, you end up with a note that is, essentially, a "rest", and makes no sound.
 The frequency can also be expressed using :ref:`musical letter notation <skid_letter_frequency>`.
+    If you define both a Frequency and an EndFrequency, then the Frequency is merely the initial frequency the note starts at.

+EndFrequency (In Hertz)
+    The SKID chip can emit "slide" notes where the note's frequency changes smoothly between a start and end frequency over the duration of the note without further intervention from the CPU's program.
+To communicate to the chip that this is your intent, you can give it a note which has an EndFrequency value that differs from its Frequency value.
+When you do this, the note's normal frequency value is merely its "start" frequency.
+The SKID chip will change the note's frequency either upward or downward as needed depending on whether the EndFrequency is higher or lower than the initial frequency of the note.
+It will also change the frequency as quickly or slowly as needed to make the frequency reach EndFrequency at exactly the moment the note's Duration runs out.
+(So giving it a shorter Duration makes it change frequencies faster).

 KeyDownLength (Seconds, modified by :ref:`tempo <skid_tempo>`)
     Defines how long you imagine the "key" on a synthesizer keyboard is